ficcdaf/org-modern.nvim/README.md

   <h1><code>org-modern.nvim</code></h1>
 </div>

+## About

+This plugin adds a modern style to Org mode buffers.

 <!-- prettier-ignore-start -->
 > [!TIP]
 > This repository is a fork focused on adding helpful features and modernizing the plugin.
 <!-- prettier-ignore-end -->

-## About

-This plugin adds a modern style to Org mode buffers.
+### New Features

+- Sensible highlight groups.

 ## Modern menu